andrey-krendzel-new/andrey-krendzel-new/README.md

 🔭 Proficient in: React, JS, Java, TS

-⚡ Other: DB Design, SQL, MongoDb, Linux, Kafka, React Native
+⚡ Other: DB Design, SQL, MongoDB, Linux, Kafka, React Native

 <!--
 **andrey-krendzel-new/andrey-krendzel-new** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.